Sanofi-Public/causal_survival_analysis/README.md

 quarto::quarto_render("code/main_simulations.qmd", execute_params = list(run_simulations = TRUE))
 ```

-This will run simulations under all defined scenarios
+This will run simulations under all defined scenarios.

-At the end, a html and pdf files will be created with the corresponding results.
+At the end of the process, both HTML and PDF reports will be generated, containing the corresponding results.
+Additionally, all figures will be saved as individual .pdf files in the figures/ folder.

+*Note*: Figures 8 to 14 in the main text are identical to Figures 15 to 21, except that they display a selected subset of estimators for improved readability.

+This code generates Figures 15 to 21 only, from which the main figures are derived.

 ---

 ## Data Files